Due to COVID-19, FTWG cancelled its 2020 Conference one week before it was scheduled to start. As a result, this workshop was not taught in 2020.

 Over the 2.5 days, you will learn basic cane building and color theory and design your own necklace, brooch, and / or earrings.

-Materials fee of $10 for jewelry findings, blades, cording, and cleaning kit.
+Materials Fee includes: Includes jewelry findings, blades, cording, and cleaning kit

 - A pasta machine